wukong919/terraform-vcf-passwordmanagement/README.md

 ### Advanced Use Case
 In the Github helper folder, a HashiCorp `vault` module is included.
 When used together with the `passwordmanagement` module, this `vault` module synchronizes the changes with your HashiCorp Vault system whenever VCF passwords are rotated.
 This helps VCF customers achieve end-to-end password management automation.
 The entire process operates without any human intervention, significantly minimizing the risk of password exposure or leaks.

-Below is an example on how to use these two modules together.
+Below is an example of how to use these two modules together.

 `main.tf`
 ```hcl